What is the Financial Aid Shopping Sheet?

 What are the â€śNet Costsâ€ť on the Shopping Sheet?

-The net cost on the Financial Aid Shopping Sheet reflects a calculation showing the â€śestimated cost of attendanceâ€ť minus the total grants and scholarships awarded to you based on your eligibility after the filing the FAFSA.
+The net cost on the Financial Aid College Financing Plan (Shopping Sheet) reflects a calculation showing the â€śestimated cost of attendanceâ€ť minus the total grants and scholarships awarded to you based on your eligibility after the filing the FAFSA or New Jersey Alternative Financial Aid Application (NJ DREAMers only).

 Residency for Military Students